Mean-payoff Games with Partial Observation: Forcibly Terminating Games

 \section{Forcibly Terminating Games}

-The reachability game defined in the previous section gives a sufficient condition for determining the winner in an MPG with limited-observation.
+The reachability game defined in the previous section gives a sufficient condition for determining the winner in an MPG with limited observation.
 However, as there may be plays where no player wins, such games are not necessarily determined.
-The first subclass of MPGs with limited-observation we investigate is the class of games where the associated reachability game is determined.

-\begin{definition} An MPG with limited-observation is \emph{forcibly terminating} if in the corresponding reachability game $\Gamma_G$ either Adam has a winning strategy to reach locations in $\tadam$ or Eve has a winning strategy to reach locations in $\teve$. \end{definition}

-It follows immediately from Theorem~\ref{thm:stratTransfer} that finite memory strategies suffice for both players in forcibly terminating games.
-Note that an upper bound on the memory required is the number of vertices in the reachability game restricted to a winning strategy, and this is exponential in $N$, the bound obtained in Lemma~\ref{lem:boundedPlays}.
+The first subclass of MPGs with limited observation we investigate is the class of games where the associated reachability game is determined. \begin{definition} An MPG with limited observation is \emph{forcibly terminating} if in the corresponding reachability game $\Gamma$ either Adam has a winning strategy to reach states in $\tadam$ or Eve has a winning strategy to reach states in $\teve$. \end{definition} It follows immediately from Theorem~\ref{thm:stratTransfer} that finite-memory strategies suffice for both players in forcibly terminating games.
+Note that an upper bound on the memory required is the number of states in the reachability game restricted to a winning strategy, and this is exponential in $N$, the bound obtained in Lemma~\ref{lem:boundedPlays}.

-\begin{theorem}[Finite-memory determinacy] One player always has a winning observation-based strategy with finite memory in a forcibly terminating MPG. \end{theorem}
+\begin{theorem}[Finite-memory determinacy] One player always has a winning finite-memory observation-based strategy in a forcibly terminating MPG. \end{theorem}

 We now consider the complexity of two natural decision problems associated with forcibly terminating games: the problem of recognizing if an MPG is forcibly terminating and the problem of determining the winner of a forcibly terminating game.
-Both results follow directly from the fact that we can accurately simulate a Turing Machine with an MPG with limited-observation.
+Both results follow directly from the fact that we can accurately simulate a Turing Machine with an MPG with limited observation.

-\begin{restatable}{theorem}{supertheorem} Let $M$ be a Deterministic Turing Machine.
-Then there exists an MPG with limited-observation $G$, constructible in polynomial time, such that Eve wins $\Gamma_G$ if and only if $M$ halts in the accept state and Adam wins $\Gamma_G$ if and only if $M$ halts in the reject state. \end{restatable}
+\begin{proposition} Let $M$ be a Deterministic Turing Machine.
+Then there exists an MPG with limited observation $G$, constructible in polynomial time, such that Eve wins the associated reachability game $\Gamma$ if and only if $M$ halts in the accept state and Adam wins $\Gamma$ if and only if $M$ halts in the reject state. \end{proposition} We will in fact show how to simulate a (deterministic) four-counter machine ($4$CM).
+The standard reduction from Turing Machines to $4$CMs, via finite state machines with two stacks (see \eg~\cite{minsky67}), is readily seen to be constructible in polynomial time.

-\begin{corollary}[Class membership] Let $G$ be an MPG with limited-observation.
-Determining if $G$ is forcibly terminating is undecidable. \end{corollary}